Tues 11/28 Zoom | Mon 12/04 In-person

-On your sketchbook or notebook handwrite the definitions for the following words:
+On your sketchbook or notebook handwrite the definitions for the words below.
+Once you are done take a picture of the vocab words and upload them to BrightSpace:

 Color, Primary Colors, Secondary Colors, Tertiary Colors, Hue, Value, Saturation, Color Harmony, Monochromatic, Analogous Colors, Complementary Colors, Color Temperature, Cool Colors, Warm Colors, Simultaneous Contrast, Emotional Colors, Color Symbolism.

 You can find some of the definitions under the link Resources/Vocabulary Words, in "Design Basics", or researching the web.